apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ## 1. Summary

-This proposal introduces Meta Schedule: a probabilistic scheduling DSL on TIR that unifies the approaches of AutoTVM and Auto Scheduler (Ansor).
+This proposal introduces Meta Schedule: a scheduling DSL on TIR that unifies the approaches of AutoTVM and Auto Scheduler (Ansor).
 Meta schedule provides a pragmatic way to define the space of automatic tuning, extensibility in terms of all possible TIR schedule primitives like tensorization and loop partitioning, and customizability on every layer of the automation system.